 - Wire chewing.

-According to Avian Biology Research, captive parrots engage in feather picking when stressed.
+According to Avian Biology Research, parrots engage in feather-destructive behavior when stressed.
 This behavior isn’t seen in the wild because parrots aren’t exposed to the same triggers.

 Negative Wing Posture

-Similarly, opened wings indicate that a parrot’s trying to scare you away because it’s attempting to make itself look bigger and scarier so that you back away.
+Similarly, opened wings indicate that a parrot’s trying to scare you away because it’s attempting to make itself look bigger and scarier, so you back off.

 Frightened parrots hold their wings and feathers tightly to their bodies.
 They also hold them horizontally and quiver them, indicating the parrot’s ready to fly away from you.